mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 printed to the screen while it is being set.
 The `set +x` at the end re-enables it for the rest of the script.

 To allow our non-root user to execute sudo commands we can update sudo to allow the `wheel` group to execute commands.
-We can do this by setting the editor to `tee` and calling `visudo` in the target system. `tee` allows us append to the file by piping the line in.
+We can do this by setting the editor to `tee` and calling `visudo` in the target system. `tee` allows us to append to the file by piping the line in.

 ```bash